 In this article, we’ll infer time zones from international postcodes.
 Zip codes (also known as postal codes or postcodes) are an element of standard address formatting.
 Since they are part of user information, zip codes are often used to determine time zones.

-What Is Zip Code to Time Zone Mapping?
+What Is Time Zone By Zip Code Mapping?

 It is a process of associating a time zone to each postal code of a dataset.
 This requires access to: